PrunesLand/PrunesLand/README.md

 ### Hi i'm Pranaya :wave:

-I'm a Front-End Developer with an expertise in React Framework and experienced building Single Web Applications for a hobby.
+I'm a Web Developer with an expertise in React Framework and experienced building Single Web Applications for a hobby.

 I'm keen on working collaboratively.
 [Email me](mailto:pranarg.business@gmail.com) if you're interested in working together :handshake: